camptocamp/puppet-networkmanager/README.md

 The package version to install.
 Defaults to `present`.

 ####`gui`
-Wether to install the packages for the gnome GUI.
-Defaults to `false`.
+The gui packages to install ('gnome', 'kde', or undef).
+Defaults to `undef`.

 ###resource: networkmanager::openconnect